MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ::: moniker range="asallproducts-allversions || azure-analysis-services-current || >= sql-analysis-services-2016"
 ### EffectiveUserName

 Use when an end user identity must be impersonated on the server.
 For SSAS, specify in a domain\user format.
 For Azure AS, specify in UPN format.
 To use this property, the caller must have administrative permissions in Analysis Services.
-For more information about using this property in an Excel workbook from SharePoint, see [Use Analysis Services EffectiveUserName in SharePoint Server 2013](https://go.microsoft.com/fwlink/?LinkId=311905).

 #### Example

 `EffectiveUserName=priyan\contoso,com`

 `EffectiveUserName=priyan@contoso.com`

 ::: moniker-end

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ### Encrypt Password

 Specifies whether a local password is to be used to encrypt local cubes.
-Valid values are True or False.
+Valid values are **True** or **False**.
 The default is False.
 ::: moniker-end

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"